- The future is already here – it’s just not evenly distributed.

 The question we need to ask ourselves about the future is not if it will be digital, there seems to be a unison agreement that it will – the question is what digital means?
 There are two scenarios:

-- 1. In the future things stay the same.
-Digital is a platform and not more to it.
+.
 Clients favor digital as a hub for their marketing and branding, but design, identities or advertising doesn’t change.
 Digital only means that the output will be on additional interactive surfaces of different sizes and for different situations.

 Our knowledge and wisdom as we know it today stays untouched by the new digital stuff.
 The core principles of our disciplines remain the same.
 Scoping and designing an identity or unfolding a marketing campaign in 2014 is the same as in 2004.

 Scenario one argues that you can digitize the hell out of anything you want to – but it doesn’t change the fact that design is design and advertising is advertising.
 Things stay the same and all digital does is ad more touch points.